zebity/onvif-relay/README.md

 # License

-None
+None - at present

-This repository is just for purpose of documenting and getting feedback from others working to test/interface with ONVIF devices
+This repository is for purpose of documenting and getting feedback from others working to test/interface with ONVIF devices

 If you are looking to solve using Jakarta EE/wsimport to automatically generate interfaces to ONVIF devices, then please fork and submit pull requests